mohammadumar28/pokedex-v2/README.md

 * Search functionality.
 * Pagination.
-* Options for displaying number of items in a page.
+* Options for displaying the number of items in a page.

 ## Author